openig-contrib/script-util-for-openig/README.md

 **Don't panic!**

 There are Groovy scripts provided for each example to help you to configure your AM quickly.
+Each folder contains Groovy scripts which are configuring AM via REST: configure OAuth2Provider, Policies, Identities and so on...
 <br>

 Official links